parthnaik7/selenium-framework/docs/README.md

 - Known intermittent browser rendering delays

 **NOT appropriate for:**
-- Genuine application bugs — retry hides them from the defect count
+- Genuine application bugs - retry hides them from the defect count
-- Race conditions in your own test code — fix the test with proper explicit waits
+- Race conditions in your own test code - fix the test with proper explicit waits
-- Slow test environments — fix the environment or increase wait timeouts
+- Slow test environments - fix the environment or increase wait timeouts

 ---

-## 7. Interview Q&A
+## 7. Q&A

 ### Q1: Why ThreadLocal instead of a static WebDriver?

 A static variable is shared across all threads.
 In a parallel run, Thread B can navigate away while Thread A is mid-assertion, causing random failures that are nearly impossible to debug.

 `ThreadLocal<WebDriver>` gives each thread its own isolated storage slot.
-Thread 1 stores its Chrome; Thread 2 stores its Firefox. `getDriver()` reads only the calling thread's slot — never another thread's browser.
+Thread 1 stores its Chrome; Thread 2 stores its Firefox. `getDriver()` reads only the calling thread's slot - never another thread's browser.
 We also call `driverHolder.remove()` in `quitDriver()` so a recycled thread pool thread doesn't carry a stale browser reference into its next test.

 ---